-- (1) Actively participate in the reasonable accommodation process. - (2) Engage in an interactive process with employees who request reasonable accommodation and the RAC to keep informed of steps in the process, and actively consult the following resource materials available on EEOC's public website: EEOC Enforcement Guidance: Disability-Related Inquiries and Medical Examinations of Employees Under the Americans With Disabilities Act (July 27, 2000), and EEOC Enforcement Guidance on Reasonable Accommodation and Undue Hardship Under the Americans With Disabilities Act (revised October 17, 2002). - (3) Establish, in writing, the essential functions of the requester's job, if necessary. - (4) Upon receipt of a request for reasonable accommodation forward the request to the RAC, as soon as possible, but not later than five (5) calendar days after receipt of the request, absent extenuating circumstances. - (5) Ensure the request is reviewed and evaluated expeditiously and within the timelines and procedures established by this policy (30 days). - (6) Upon receiving advice from the RAC for reasonable accommodation, respond to the requesting employee in writing within 30 days unless extenuating circumstances prevent such correspondence. - (7) Ensure implementation of approved accommodations within the time specified within this policy or the timeframe agreed upon by RAC and the requesting employee. - (8) Request and ensure, when necessary, that appropriate training for the use of a reasonable accommodation is provided for MSPB employees who are granted reasonable accommodations. - (9) Notify the RAC upon the selection of an individual with an obvious or known disability to ensure reasonable accommodations are in place, if necessary or required, before such new hires report to work.
+- (1) Actively participate in the reasonable accommodation process. - (2) Engage in an interactive process with employees who request reasonable accommodation and the RAC to keep informed of steps in the process, and actively consult the following resource materials available on EEOC's public website: EEOC Enforcement Guidance: Disability-Related Inquiries and Medical Examinations of Employees Under the Americans With Disabilities Act (July 27, 2000), EEOC Enforcement Guidance on Reasonable Accommodation and Undue Hardship Under the Americans With Disabilities Act (revised October 17, 2002), and What You Should Know About the Pregnant Workers Fairness Act (undated). - (3) Establish, in writing, the essential functions of the requester's job, if necessary. - (4) Upon receipt of a request for reasonable accommodation forward the request to the RAC, as soon as possible, but not later than five (5) calendar days after receipt of the request, absent extenuating circumstances. - (5) Ensure the request is reviewed and evaluated expeditiously and within the timelines and procedures established by this policy (30 days). - (6) Upon receiving a recommendation from the RAC for reasonable accommodation, respond to the requesting employee in writing within 30 days with a determination

-F. Director of Human Resources will:
+- about the requested accommodation(s), unless extenuating circumstances prevent doing so. - (7) Ensure implementation of approved accommodations within the time specified within this policy or the timeframe agreed upon by RAC and the requesting employee. - (8) Request and ensure, when necessary, that appropriate training for the use of a reasonable accommodation is provided for MSPB employees who are granted reasonable accommodations. - (9) Notify the RAC upon the selection of an individual with an obvious or known disability to ensure reasonable accommodations are in place, if necessary or required, before such new hires report to work.

-- (1) Ensure vacancy announcements contain a statement that MSPB provides reasonable accommodation to applicants with disabilities. - (2) Ensure a point of contact is included on all vacancy announcements so that applicants have a direct resource to which they can make a request for reasonable accommodation. - (3) Receive applicant requests for reasonable accommodation and forward to the EEO Director for processing.
+F. The Director of Human Resources will:

-- (4) Assist in identifying vacancies and anticipated vacancies when reassignment is being considered as a reasonable accommodation. - (5) Answer public inquiries from applicants under the Schedule A noncompetitive hiring authority.
+- (1) Ensure that vacancy announcements contain a statement that MSPB provides reasonable accommodation to applicants with disabilities. - (2) Ensure inclusion of a point of contact is included in all vacancy announcements so that applicants have a direct resource to whom they can make a request for reasonable accommodation. - (3) Receive applicant requests for reasonable accommodation and forward to the EEO Director for processing. - (4) Assist in identifying vacancies and anticipated vacancies when reassignment is being considered as a reasonable accommodation. - (5) Answer public inquiries from applicants under the Schedule A noncompetitive hiring authority.

-G. MSPB Employees will:2
+G. MSPB Employees will: